unifire-app/aspect/docs/api.md

 --- @return string error message function func(name, tpl)  end
 ```
-Loaders are responsible for loading templates from a resource such as the file system or databases.
+`loader` is used for loading templates from any resource such as the file system or databases.

 Return `nil, nil` if no template found.